Ayesha-da/pneumonia_detection_analysis/README.md

 ### Machine Learning Technologies
 - Google Collab for machine learning model generation
 - cv2 package for image analysis and preparation
-- tensorflow package for machine learning model generation
+- TensorFlow package for machine learning model generation
 ### Visualization Technologies
 - hvplot/plotly for visualizing the outputs of our classification model and results of our model
 - Tableau Public for additional visualization support